pullquery/playthrough/README.md

 ## To do
-- error handling in main logic
+- Error handling in main logic
-- optimize main loop
+- Optimize main loop
 - Audio control and free logic